thegreenwebfoundation/carbon.txt/README.md

 In order for a self-hosted site to be considered green, we would also require the owner to register their site and their green claims with The Green Web Foundation.
 This would allow for the site to be added to the Green Web Dataset.

+### Why this approach?

+There are a few reasons for taking the approach we’ve described above.

+Primarily, we are adopting an approach which leans heavily on existing web standards, and technologies.
+This allows for familiarity, and we hope will lead to these ideas being easier to adopt/implement.

+We believe that providing a way for hosting providers/managed services to implement the carbon.txt specification for their product/s is key to broader adoption.
+It allows us, as a small not-for-profit driving this idea, to have a much larger reach & impact when compared to the alternative of relying on individuals to upload carbon.txt files to their own domains.

+In the long run, we think that by demonstrating that you can use existing internet and web standards to link to make sustainability claims easily discoverable, as well as human and machine readable, conventions like carbon.txt will result in a web where it's easier to trust green claims, as well as follow them all the way back to the supporting evidence used to back them up.

 ### How can you trust this?
 What would stop me lying in my carbon.txt file about my site?

 You could indeed list a green provider in your supply chain, and claim it was hosting your site, so your site showed up as green through association.
 Your site would not show up as green until you had been able to submit some supporting evidence for manual review that you _really were_ using that provider.

-After manual review by our support staff, you would have managed to mark one domain as green.
+After manual review by our support staff, you would have managed to mark _one_ domain as green.

 ### What would stop me using someone else's carbon.txt file instead?